dannystewart/evremixes/README.md

 This leads to `evdownloader.sh` which grabs a JSON of all my current remixes and uses that to download them to your `~/Downloads` folder.
 Files come pre-tagged and are ready to import into something like Apple Music.

-There is one dependency, which is `jq` to parse JSON.
-If you have [Homebrew](https://brew.sh) the script should install it automatically, but if not, you'll need to install it.

 ## Python Scripts

 ### evremixes.py